laszlocph/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 ## Reasons to deploy static sites on kubernetes

-While our website is hosted on Netlify and our Helm charts are hosted on Github Pages, we see usecases where it does make sense to deploy on kubernetes.
+While our website is hosted on Netlify and our Helm charts are hosted on Github Pages, we see cases where it does make sense to deploy static sites on kubernetes.

 When you have a kubernetes based platform with standardized deployment tooling, with an ingress setup with automated SSL certificates, it starts to make more and more sense to just use that.
 You would still have to containerize your static site, and have a CI pipeline to build and deploy it.